 For options, the amounts reclassified to profit or loss and reported in ‘Transferred to profit or loss’’ shall include reclassifications due to options that hedge a transaction-related hedged item and options that hedge a time-period related hedge item.

 ‘Debt instruments at fair value through other comprehensive income’ shall include gains or losses on debt instruments measured at fair value through other comprehensive income other than impairment gains or losses and foreign exchange gains and losses, that shall respectively be reported in ‘(Impairment or (-) reversal of impairment on financial assets not measured at fair value through profit or loss)’ and in ‘Exchange differences [gain or (-) loss], net’ in template 2.
-‘Transferred to profit or loss’ in particular shall include the transfer to profit or loss due to de-recognition or reclassification into the fair value through profit or loss measurement category.
+‘Transferred to profit or loss’ in particular shall include the transfer to profit or loss due to derecognition or reclassification into the fair value through profit or loss measurement category.

 Where a financial asset is reclassified out of the amortised cost measurement category and into the fair value through other comprehensive income measurement category [IFRS 9.5.6.4], the gains or losses arising due to the reclassification shall be reported in ‘Debt instruments at fair value through other comprehensive income’.